Louise Harnby | Crime Fiction and Thriller Editor

 Is training useless?

-I’ve just landed on a blog where the author calls proofreading courses a "scam" and "unnecessary", and the qualifications "useless".
+Somewhere out in the ether is a blog where the author calls proofreading courses a "scam" and "unnecessary", and the qualifications "useless".
 The rant continues, the author arguing that they’ve never been asked to produce evidence of any qualification or completion of a course by an "official" body.

 And luckily for anyone looking to enter this extraordinarily crowded and competitive field, said author offers a far cheaper alternative to all those "rip-off" courses: their very own proofreading course in the form of an ebook.